SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 The dead walk among us.
 Some of them are happier about it than others.

 Unlike the necromantic rituals that produce wights and wraiths and zombies, revenants rise from the grave through a combination of an unjust death and a burning desire for vengeance.
-Creatures sustained on pure will, they have no need of food or water or air—and, unlike their zombified cousins, they retain all their memories and personality from life.
+Creatures sustained on pure will, they have no need of food or water or air-and, unlike their zombified cousins, they retain all their memories and personality from life.

 These revenants are rare.
 Many are hunted by ignorant villagers who see only their dead flesh and assume the worst.
 Those who survive the pitchfork brigade either choose a solitary life, often as a wandering soul seeking out living company yet constantly in fear of it, or they migrate to a metropolis such as Blackbottom or Capital, where lost souls gather to make a home.